 Scan your tickets and enter the facility to see where the 'Boys practice.
-The indoor field is shared space with the local school district, Frisco ISD, and the high school football teams take the field on Friday nights.
+The indoor field is shared space with the local school district, Frisco ISD, where the high school football teams take the field on Thursday and Friday nights.
 Next, stop by the weight room and get a look inside Dak and Zeke's lockers in the locker room (that is, as long as the players aren't around – locker room access may be limited.)
 As you make your way to each stop, you'll also see decked out walls covered in Cowboys memorabilia with stats, photos and sections dedicated to their Super Bowl wins, including their championship trophies toward the end of the tour.

 Next stop is the War Room, where all the action happens during the NFL Draft.
 Take a seat in the comfy leather chairs the team sits in to watch film on each of their games on the big screen, then make your way to the outdoor practice field to walk across and take pictures on the star at the 50-yard line.
 Your last stop will be through the headquarters' atrium and the tour ends at the press conference room, where you can stand at the podium and pretend you're Jason Garrett addressing the media.

 The entertainment district includes dozens of eateries and shops to check out before you leave, so you can truly make a day out of your visit to The Star.
 As you explore the district, you'll see tons of Cowboys artwork along with life-size stainless-steel numbers of the most notable players, as well as a beautiful steel sculpture titled Huddle.
 So grab a bite to eat and walk around for all the photo ops!